LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>
 </div>

-The above can be generalized to non-Euclidean spaces
+The above can be generalized to non-Euclidean spaces.

 **Theorem 16**.
 Let $(X,\mu )$ be a measure space such that $X$ is